From the site

 Begin the day with a short ferry ride across the Shannon Estuary.
-Journey to the Visitors' Centre at the 700-foot Cliffs of Moher.
-Enjoy magnificent views of the Clare Coast before continuing to your hotel located at the gateway to the Wild Atlantic Way.
+Enjoy magnificent views of the Clare Coast as you journey to the Visitors' Centre at the 700-foot Cliffs of Moher.
+Continue to your hotel located at the gateway to the Wild Atlantic Way.

 Glorious Galway to Sligo Bay.

 Join your Travel Director in Galway to see the infamous Lynch Memorial and the Church of St. Nicholas, where Christopher Columbus reputedly prayed before his discovery of America.
 Also see the aged Spanish Arch and Eyre Square, dedicated to the late US President, John F. Kennedy.
 Tour the wild Connemara region, a scenic wonderland of rivers, lakes and silent hills.
-In the evening, your perfect country retreat is set on the scenic shores of Sligo Bay.
+Drive along the scenic shores of Sligo Bay.

 The day begins in Drumcliffe, with a visit to the final resting place of Ireland's famous poet, William Butler Yeats.
 Cross into Northern Ireland to visit Londonderry.
 What better way to experience sightseeing than with one of Northern Ireland's best storytellers, Ronan, as he walks with you inside the city walls, still topped with cannons.
 Walk down steep Shipquay Street, with its elegant Georgian houses, to the Gothic Guildhall.
 Continue around the coast to the amazing Giant's Causeway, then take a spectacular drive along the Antrim Coast to your hotel, overlooking the sea at the head of Ballygally Bay.